 ⬥ Do a pulse check on employee understanding.

 ⬥ Audit messaging and engagements to avoid tone-deaf, templated approaches.

 3. Understand customers’ and employees’ evolving mindsets

-Marketers and others are struggling during the COVID-19 pandemic.
-But with the situation changing rapidly and emotions running high, it can be a struggle to know what to say to your customers.
+Marketers and others struggle during a crisis like the COVID-19 pandemic.
+But when situations change rapidly and emotions run high, it can be a struggle to know what to say to your customers.
 One solution is to leverage your existing personas and journey maps.
-For each persona, ask a simple question: What are their situations and concerns right now, compared to even a couple months ago?
+For each persona, ask a simple question: What are their situations and concerns right now, compared to even a couple of months ago?
 Once you understand the diversity of your customers’ needs, you can begin to consider the actions and information your organization can provide to satisfy those needs.

 It is a fact that if your employees aren’t engaged at work and in your business, your customer experience will suffer.
 And now, your employees have new concerns about their health and livelihoods.
 With employees, the previous “knowns” may no longer be relevant as well.
 So having a flexible cadence of employee engagement outreach – brief, periodic surveys, doubling down on recognition and intentional, open and positive communications will help you understand the pulse of employee mindset and morale.

 It’s important to recognize that what these tools were built on likely have shifted – and shifted rapidly.
 In times of global uncertainty, businesses can’t take anything as “known” anymore, so you have to re-evaluate how to set up your systems to be more flexible than ever.
 Leaders have to ask the hard questions and do the work to understand what’s different and what’s the same.
 The goal is to identify the full range of your customer and employee needs – and the information and support that you can provide to meet the most expectations.
 Doing this is a way to effectively shift from communication that merely expresses concern to actions and messaging that deliver solutions to customers and employees in need.